 - Save costs going in on any dedicated Raptoreum mining rig

-- Utilize you existing machine for an upgrade makes a lot of sense
+- Utilize your existing machine for an upgrade

 - The R9 5900x is a great value in both purpose built and upgrade pathways